 Beyond the City

 The entanglement of metal with forests, waterfalls, oceans, and environmentalism contrasts starkly with the most familiar scholarly visions of metal.
-Scholars have often described a postindustrial phenomenon born from the soundscapes of the postwar city.
-The misleadingly singular metal origin story is of disaffected youth, in earshot of failing heavy industry, who, amid the anxieties of deindustrialisation, forged a muscular musical style that aestheticised the grind and boom of furnace and factory.
+The familiar, misleadingly singular, metal origin story is of disaffected youth, in earshot of failing heavy industry, who, amid the anxieties of deindustrialisation, forged a muscular musical style that aestheticised the grind and boom of furnace and factory.
 Scholarship on metal’s aesthetics, such as Ronald Bogue’s essay in Deleuze on Music, tends to emphasise its 'decidedly “unnatural”, non-organic’ qualities in which ‘the electric guitar [is] treated as an electric industrial machine’.
+The best ethnographies of metal’s audiences, such as Donna Gaines’ Teenage Wasteland (1991), usually define their subjects by the space they occupy.
+In Gaines’ case, the first generations of metal’s audience were “Suburbia’s Dead End Kids” who looked to a de-industrialised future like “animals before an earthquake”.
 Yet there are countless other possible origin stories.
 Where, for instance, does Bogue’s vision leave Link Wray, the musician of indigenous heritage who, in the late 1950s, pioneered power chords and distorted sound on his family’s chicken farm in rural Maryland?
-Where does it leave musicians, such as Sylvaine, who transpose metal’s aesthetics into acoustic and organic soundworlds?
+Where does it leave musicians, such as Sylvaine or Osi and the Jupiter, who transpose metal’s aesthetics into acoustic and organic soundworlds, or record labels like Eidenwald, which host acoustic neo-folk and metal alongside dozens of cross-pollinations between the two?

 There’s also a long tradition of dismissing metal’s potential for emotional and political expression and therefore its usefulness to scholars.
 Much of this associates metal crowds with inner-city phenomena such as football hooliganism.
 This rhetoric originates in classic work from the Birmingham Centre for Contemporary Cultural Studies, when key texts were penned by scholars of punk such as Angela MacRobbie and Dick Hebdige.
-‘Heavy metal is’, Hebdige insisted,
+Metal is, Hebdige insisted,

 a heavily amplified, basic form of rock which relies on the constant repetition of standard guitar riffs.
 Aficionados can be distinguished by their long hair, denim and ‘idiot’ dancing (again, the name says it all).
 Heavy metal has fans amongst the student population, but it also has a large working class following.
 It seems to represent a curious blend of hippy aesthetics and football terrace machismo.
 (Hebdige 1979: 155)

-Many bands could be used to illustrate how metal works differently, but the British band Heriot illustrate this well.
-Their songs are deeply engaged in questions of power in the present and in exploring the moral structures of society in an era of crisis.
-Their breakthrough EP, Profound Morality, emerged from the Covid pandemic, and their music protests injustice, inequality, environmental devastation, and the moral extremes that have come to define modern life.
+Many bands could be used to show how metal works differently, but the British band Heriot illustrate this well.
+Their songs are deeply engaged in questions of power in the present and in exploring the moral structures of a society in crisis.
+Their breakthrough EP, Profound Morality, emerged from the Covid pandemic, and protests injustice, inequality, environmental devastation, and the moral extremes that have come to define modern life.
 Yet meaning is always made indirectly and allegorically.
 Music videos express indeterminacy through motion blur and murky light.
 Songs draw on the imagery of religion and medieval history (as their name, an allusion to the Anglo Saxon death tax, suggests), while never rooting lyrics in a single setting.
-The coexistence of apparently contradictory aesthetics drags the listener out of a specific time and place: industrial bass rumbles “feel like the end of the world”, while production and harsh vocals come directly from ultra-modern metalcore and deathcore, but there are traditional (“old school”) death metal guitars, and medieval-inspiration to the harmonic language and clean vocals.
+The coexistence of apparently contradictory aesthetics drags the listener out of time and place: rumbling industrial bass “feels like the end of the world”, production and harsh vocals come directly from ultra-modern metalcore and deathcore, but there are traditional (“old school”) death metal guitars, and medieval-inspiration to the harmonic language and clean vocals.
 There’s never a locatable speaking voice or personal pronoun, just as problems or aggressors are always indicated by allusion and never named directly.
 The focus, the band says, is on the question of “how to deal with situations”, not “the situations themselves”.
-Using poetic means, the band’s exploration of the spaces modern culture creates for manipulation and abuse is therefore universalized and made mythic.
+Using poetic means, Heriot’s exploration of the spaces modern culture creates for manipulation and abuse is universalized and made mythic.
 They explain this allusiveness in terms of futurity: the songs need the power to grow with their listeners, and to fight the right battles far beyond the context of their making.
-The most established methods in the sociology of music have little potential to illuminate the power of this music.
+Thanks to cultural studies’ rejection of the aesthetic as a category, the most established methods in the sociology of music have little potential to illuminate the power of this music.

 Leading texts in Metal Studies today argue that metal exists in the context of musicians’ and audiences’ economic marginality.
-In Metal Rules the Globe, Wallach, Berger, and Greene argue that metal is defined by tensions with industrial modernity: in South-East Asia, metal is “about the unfulfilled desire for the benefits of modernity”, while in wealthy western countries it involves “a sense of relative depravation” and “a desire to lead a life of one’s own choosing”.
-Similarly, the rise of metal in 1980s Brazil is described as occurring “in a milieu fully exposed to modernization but deprived of its fruits”.
-Their conclusion is that metal is a music
+In Metal Rules the Globe, Wallach, Berger, and Greene argue that metal is defined by tensions with industrial modernity: in South-East Asia, metal is “about the unfulfilled desire for the benefits of modernity”, while in wealthy western countries it involves “a sense of relative depravation” and “a desire to lead a life of one’s own choosing” (Wallach, Berger & Greene: 2011, 18).
+Similarly, the rise of metal in 1980s Brazil is described as occurring “in a milieu fully exposed to modernization but excluded from its fruits” (Wallach, Berger & Greene: 2011, 54; Avelar: 2001, 132).
+In cities like Belo Horizonte, metal provided a “radical negation” of the entanglement of mainstream popular music with authoritarian politics and expressed an “already disillusioned urban experience” (Avelar: 2001, 126-9).
+Wallach, Berger, and Greene’s conclusion is that metal is a music

 Of anyone who is frustrated by the unkept promises of modernity and willing to embrace a marginalized, transgressive culture to express those feelings.
-It is the music of the modern project unfulfilled.
+It is the music of the modern project unfulfilled (Wallach, Berger, & Greene: 2011, 19).

 These studies imply normative metal performers and consumers who are working class and urban.
-Metal is “a subcultural solution to cope with deindustrialization, unemployment and low-end jobs”.
-Such narratives create visions of metal that envisage alternatives to the current world order of industrial capitalism, but do so by imagining urban working-class life as heroic.
+Metal is “a subcultural solution to cope with deindustrialization, unemployment and low-end jobs” ( ).
+Such narratives create visions of metal that envisage alternatives to the current world order of industrial capitalism by imagining urban working-class life as heroic.

-The music approached in this article, however, presents different ideas of what it means to be human.
+The music approached in this article is just as embedded in critique of modern power structures, but takes a wildly different approach.
+It critiques the city itself, and the visions urban life has generated of what it means both to be human and to live as part of a society.
 Rather than simply “the modern project unfulfilled”, this might be conceptualized as the music of “the Enlightenment humanist project unfulfilled”.
+“Radical negation” remains at the music’s core, but, as Bill Peel suggested in Tonight it’s a World we Bury: Black Metal, Red Politics (2023), it isn’t comfortable Norwegian Christianity or or the Catholic political establishment of Brazil that requires negation.
+It is industrial capitalism and the ordering of the world that underpins it: “Capitalism”, Peel says, “deserves our scorn, and black metal provides it in spades” (Peel: 2023, 13).
 There is rarely a heroic speaking voice or aspiration to domination.
 Field recordings situate the listener in rural places, beside flowing rivers or in rain and wind through trees.
+Though this practice dates back to the 1980s, when bands conceptualised their distinctive soundworlds in terms of distance from the mainstream music industry’s urban centres (as Quorthon of Bathory put it, not being near New York allowed the inclusion of things like “the sound of a seagull flying by.
+Slayer would never get away with doing that, but we could”) it takes .
 Lyrics evoke laying down among roots and rain-soaked earth, to become immersed in more-than-human worlds.
 Vocal styles recall cultural artifacts from Shakespeare to Kafka in which, as people become ‘nature’, the twisting of their speech into brays, bellows, or insect chittering marks the metamorphosis.
 This is a specific vision of “nature” that is conscious, animate, and intelligent, in which rot, fungus, whale, and rain delimit and undo human agency.
 Prestige species like tigers, or even wolves, often give way to a vision of nature built from leaf mulch and parasites which rupture and renegotiate the borders of the human.
-The feminist, trans, and queer activism of many bands also unsettles the masculinist logic that much literature on metal still assumes.
+The feminist, trans, and queer activism of many bands has also unsettled the masculinist logic that much literature on metal still assumes.

 In one metal genre, at least, nature has not gone unnoticed, and exploring how current scholarship on black metal imagines its spaces and species can help lay the ground for taking these arguments further.
 In a Black Metal special edition of the critical journal Glossator: Practice and Theory of the Commentary, Steven Shakespeare approached the idea that vocalists, emulating animal and environmental sound, aspire to access nonhuman states directly.
 He used Adorno’s aesthetics of negation to link this to Frankfurt School critiques:

-This illuminating parallel is oddly incomplete.
-Adorno’s vision of negation involved abandoning the natural world, since he shared Benjamin’s commitment to ‘progress’ as technological evolution.
-Music, he argued, should reflect the artificiality of modern technological society, and so engagement with nature was undesirable and '“reactionary” except in places he conceptualised as marginal and “under-developed” (Bartok’s Hungary, for instance).
-Because metal envisions a more radical negation, at once technological and natural, it requires posthumanist rather than modernist angles of analysis.
+This is an illuminating parallel that is, nonetheless, incomplete.
+Adorno’s vision of negation is an uneasy fit for ecological metal.
+It involved abandoning the natural world, since Adorno shared Benjamin’s commitment to ‘progress’ as technological evolution.
+Music, he argued, should reflect the artificiality of modern technological society, and so engagement with nature is undesirable and '“reactionary” except in places he saw as marginal and “under-developed” (Bartok’s Hungary, for instance).
+Metal envisions a more radical negation, at once technological and natural; it therefore exceeds modernist critique, demanding posthumanist analytic frames.

 Shakespeare defends the black metal he features from charges of Romanticism.
-Contrary to their critics, he shows, their songs don’t posit a return to an imagined purity: “it is by following the poisoned traces that ‘A way towards fullness’ is discovered…These woodland paths lead to no clearing of being, but are the passageways of a sovereign decomposition”.
+Contrary to their critics, he shows, songs don’t posit a return to an imagined purity: “it is by following the poisoned traces that ‘A way towards fullness’ is discovered…These woodland paths lead to no clearing of being, but are the passageways of a sovereign decomposition” (Shakespeare: 2012, 16).
 Falling rain and whipping wind strip away human artifice and recover rough-edged elements of animal being.
 This leads to the kinds of evocations of decay and growth the band Fauna pursue on the album Rain:

 As animals we gather